 Taxpayers ages 62 to 64 or those permanently and totally disabled may exclude up to $35,000 of retirement income.
 The retirement exclusion is $65,000 if the taxpayer is 65 or older.

 A tax credit is allowed to Georgia residents for income taxes paid to other states, but not to foreign countries.

-Georgia state sales tax is 4 percent.
+The Georgia state sales tax is 4%.

 Prescription drugs, certain medical devices and groceries are exempt from sales and use tax.

 Local jurisdictions may impose additional sales taxes.
-These could include levies for local option tax, educational local option tax, special purpose local option tax, homestead local option tax or Metropolitan Atlanta Rapid Transit Authority, or MARTA, tax.
+These could include levies for local option tax, educational local option tax, special purpose local option tax, homestead local option tax, or Metropolitan Atlanta Rapid Transit Authority, or MARTA, tax.

 Personal and real property taxes

-All real and personal property are taxable unless specifically exempted by law.
+All real and personal property is taxable unless specifically exempted by law.
 Real property is land and anything built on it, growing in it or affixed to it.
 Personal property is everything owned that is not real estate.

 Each county administers its own system and sets its millage rate to arrive at the amount of ad valorem tax due.

 Property taxes are owed on property that was owned on Jan.
 1 for the current tax year.
 Property tax returns are normally due Dec.
 20 in most counties, but some counties may have a different due date.
 Taxpayers have 60 days from the date of billing to pay their property taxes.